John Wallar

 Bio

-John Wallar was born on July 31, 1933 in West Auckland, England.
-Raised on a farm, he graduated from West Auckland Secondary Modern School and soon after was conscripted into the British Commonwealth Forces in December 1951.
-He was assigned to basic training at Brencepeth and served in Berlin, Germany afterwards.
-In September 1952, he was deployed to Korea and arrived at Pusan.
-He was sent north to the Little Gibraltar area and was assigned to the 28th Brigade, DLI 1st Battalion as a radio operator in the Signal Platoon.
-He participated in several skirmishes before being rotated back home in September 1953.
+John Wallar was born on July 31, 1933, in West Auckland, England.
+He grew up on a farm and graduated from West Auckland Secondary Modern School.
+Shortly after completing his education, he was conscripted into the British Commonwealth Forces in December 1951.
+John underwent basic training at Brancepeth and was later stationed in Berlin, Germany.
+In September 1952, he was deployed to Korea, where he arrived in Pusan.
+He was sent north to the Little Gibraltar area and served as a radio operator in the Signal Platoon of the 28th Brigade, DLI 1st Battalion.
+During his time in Korea, he participated in several skirmishes before being rotated back home in September 1953.
 He revisited Korea in 1985.
-Today, he lives in England.
+Today, John Wallar resides in England.

 Video Clips